fractal-analytics-platform/fractal-demos/examples/README.md

 6. Move to one of the example folders (e.g. `00_dummy`), and verify that there exists a `.fractal.env` file as the one in point 4.

 7. Use the available example script, named something like `run_example.sh`.
-In each example folder, a README file could include additional example-specific instructions, and the versions that were used to run it successfully.
+In each example folder, a README.md file could include additional example-specific instructions, and the versions that were used to run it successfully.

 Some useful gotchas in case of errors: